 Ankara City Guide

 Ankara doesn’t generally receive a lot of love.
 But this guide helps make up for the poor treatment that Ankara normally receives.
-Ankara is really a great city to be based out of to explore Turkey from and, as this book shows, is worth visiting for its own sake.
+Ankara is really a great city to explore Turkey from and, as this book shows, is worth visiting for its own sake.
 This book may just be the only resource that can make a trip to Ankara properly interesting.
-If you’re going to be traveling to or through Ankara then this is a great tool to make sure you get the most out of your stay.
+If you’re going to be travelling to or through Ankara then this is a great tool to make sure you get the most out of your stay.

 Ankara City Guide 978-605-5069-31-5

 Lycian Way (and other trail guides for Turkey)

 The Lycian Way is an amazing trail.
 The natural beauty of the Mediterranean, pine forests, and mountains, combined with endless ruins and even a hillside where fire has been seeping out of the rocks for thousands of years makes it one of a kind.
 The best way to enjoy this trail is by having read the guidebook first.
 The maps, the detailed information about every stage of the route, and the invaluable tips about how to hike and camp in Turkey really make this book a must-have.

 Apart from this one guidebook there are guides for a number of other trails in the country that we really recommend you buy before hiking any of these other amazing trails.

 The Evliya Çelebi Trail 9780953921898